Get Quote

 ICH Q1A(R2) ISO 11607-1 ISO 11607-2 USP <1207> ASTM F88 ASTM F2338 ASTM F3127 ISO 11135 (ETO) ISO 11137 (Gamma) EU GMP Annex 1 (2022) WHO Zone IVb

-The forming material decision and the packaging format decision are not independent.
+The syringe blister pack materials decision and the packaging format decision are not independent.
 They constrain each other.

 Tray packaging for sterile syringes — a coextruded PP or PETG tray with Tyvek® or Mylar lid — offers design flexibility for complex syringe configurations (needle shields, backstops, dual-component assemblies) but sacrifices the moisture barrier advantage of cold-form Alu-Alu.
 A blister pack using Alu-Alu forming foil can achieve WVTR levels that no PP tray system can match, because the tray body itself is the weak point in the moisture barrier chain.